AnkitaM9/Fraud_Buster/README.md

 Main Theme of this project:

 Perform exploratory data analysis using data science techniques in Python/Jupyter Notebook and build machine-learning models for detecting credit-card frauds.

+# Features

+Implements autoencoders for anomaly detection.

+Handles pre-processing and feature scaling for optimal model performance.

+Provides visualizations for better interpretability.

+Employs evaluation metrics such as Precision, Recall, F1 Score, and AUC-ROC

+# Data Preprocessing

+Handling missing values.

+Standardizing numerical features.

+Splitting data into training and testing sets.

+# Technology Stack

+* Programming Language: Python

+* Libraries and Frameworks:

+ 1)TensorFlow/Keras (for building and training autoencoders)

+ 2) Scikit-learn (for data preprocessing and evaluation metrics)

+ 3) Matplotlib/Seaborn (for data visualization)

+# Results

+The project aims to achieve:

+* High accuracy in detecting fraudulent transactions.

+* Low false positive rates to minimize disruption to legitimate transactions.